Building Permit & Business Licenses

 - Rough piping inspection: To be made after all new piping authorized by the permit has been installed, and before any such piping has been covered or concealed or any fixtures or gas appliances have been connected.

-- Final inspection: To be made on all new gas work authorized by the permit and such portions of existing systems, as may be affected by new work or any changes, to insure compliance with all the requirements of this code and to assure that the installation and construction of the gas system is in accordance with reviewed plans.
+- Final inspection: To be made on all new gas work authorized by the permit and such portions of existing systems, as may be affected by new work or any changes, to ensure compliance with all the requirements of this code and to assure that the installation and construction of the gas system are in accordance with reviewed plans.